apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

     }
 }
 ```
-Such information will be stored inside the '/REGISTRATIONPATH/available' znode (or /REGISTRATIONPATH/available/readonline' in case of readonly bookie), these paths are the same used in 4.10, but in 4.10 we are writing empty z-nodes.
+Such information will be stored inside the '/REGISTRATIONPATH/available' znode (or /REGISTRATIONPATH/available/readonly' in case of readonly bookie), these paths are the same used in 4.10, but in 4.10 we are writing empty znodes.

 The rationale around this choice is that the client is already using these znodes in order to discover available bookies services.